-If you are moving house or flat, you must leave the rubbish bags and recycling bins supplied to that property for the next owners or tenants.
+If you are moving house or flat, you must leave the recycling bins supplied to that property for the next owners or tenants.

 How do I get my rubbish bags?

-From 1 July 2018 the voucher system is changing to buying your rubbish bags directly rather than through your rates – see our Rubbish Bag Changes page for more details.
+From 1 July 2018 the voucher system changed to buying your rubbish bags directly rather than through your rates – see our Rubbish Bag Changes page for more details.